elschmitt/KingMeeps/README.md

 Animation sequence will occur when a checker piece with a hidden attribute jumps another player, or is jumped by the opposing player.

 The initial build of this game will be using JavaScript.

+The characters in the game have been created by my children.